 Are you a good food entrepreneur in Flint?
 Are you ready to take your business to the next level?
-Our Business Boot Camp is coming to your town this October 24-26, 2017.
+Our Business Boot Camp is coming to your town this October 24-26, 2017 at the Flint Farmers’ Market.
 Apply and get a chance to win an $10,000 award in the final pitch fest!

 The Boot Camp is FREE for selected enterprises with six spots available.

 This three-day training from October 24-26, 2017 will provide good food entrepreneurs in Flint the knowledge and resources needed to grow your business.
 Get a glimpse of what this training can do for your business:

 What can you expect from the Boot Camp?
 Learn from Boot Camp participants in Battle Creek!

 With experienced facilitators and food industry mentors on-hand, you will get essential business skill building, one-on-one coaching, and peer networking.
 Topics include:

 - Understanding Your Customer & Defining Your Value Proposition Hone in on your target customers, their needs, and how your products or services can delight and satisfy them.

 - Demystifying Financials: Ever wonder what the difference is between breakeven, cash flow, income statement, and a balance sheet?
 We’re here to help you understand what these financial health tools mean and how to create and use them for your business.